alexandrascript/lighthouse/readme.md

 ## Plugins

-* **[lighthouse-plugin-field-performance](https://github.com/treosh/lighthouse-plugin-field-performance)** - a plugin that adds real-user performance metrics for the URL using the data from [Chrome UX Report](https://developers.google.com/web/tools/chrome-user-experience-report/).
+* **[lighthouse-plugin-field-performance](https://github.com/treosh/lighthouse-plugin-field-performance)** - adds real-user performance metrics for a URL using the data from [Chrome UX Report](https://developers.google.com/web/tools/chrome-user-experience-report/).

 * **[lighthouse-plugin-publisher-ads](https://github.com/googleads/publisher-ads-lighthouse-plugin)** - a tool to improve ad speed and overall quality through a series of automated audits.
 At the moment, this is primarily targeted at sites using Google Ad Manager.
 This tool will aid in resolving discovered problems, providing a tool to be used to evaluate effectiveness of iterative changes while suggesting actionable feedback.